BjornL1/balance-stock/README.md

 ####  Validator Testing
 CI Python Linter
   - The code has passed the test without any errors found by testing it in codeanywhere, however if the code is tested directly from
-  GitHub in CI Python Linter it will claim an error for 307: W292 no newline at end of file (unless you manually edit code directly in GitHub adding that emoty row that the Linter expects, then it will pass but editing code in github should be avoided).
-To solve this isse a comment is added in the end of the file, this will make sure a line is inserted after the final code if the workspace is forked making it work properly.
+  GitHub in CI Python Linter it will claim an error for 307: W292 no newline at end of file (unless you manually edit the code directly in GitHub adding that empty row that the CI Python Linter expects, then it will pass but editing code in github should be avoided).
+To solve this issue a comment is added in the end of the file, this will make sure an empty line is inserted after the final code (main) if the workspace is forked making it work properly.

 ![](readme_images/test_result.png)